pgoodwin/engineeringladders/README.md

 ![Template Chart](charts/template.png)

-# Career Ladders
+# Engineering Career Ladders

-The framework has 5 different ladders:
+The framework has 4 different ladders:

 * [**Developer**](Developer.md): role also known as programmer or software engineer, requires a deep level of technical expertise
-* [**Analyst**](Analyst.md): role also known as data analyst, takes raw data and synthesizes it into information and visualization.
 * [**Tech Lead**](TechLead.md): role also known as dev lead, is the owner of the system and requires a unique balance between hands-on development, architecture knowledge and production support
 * [**Technical Program Manager**](TechnicalProgramManager.md): role responsible for coordinating and driving to completion initiatives that expand multiple teams
 * [**Engineering Manager**](EngineeringManager.md): role also known as dev manager, is responsible for the consistent delivery, career growth and level of happiness of the team